kyma-project/istio/docs/contributor/adr/0015-networkpolicies-istio-kyma-system.md

   > If users have specific requirements for accessing JWKS endpoints on non-standard ports, it might be required to either allow users to create custom NetworkPolicies in
   > the `istio-system` namespace or to provide a way to specify additional allowed ports for `istiod` egress in the Istio CR.
 - Allow user-enabled egress traffic from `istio-ingressgateway` to backend services by permitting egress to specifically labeled Pods in user namespaces.
+- Allow the following according to https://istio.io/latest/docs/ops/deployment/application-requirements:
+  - Allow ingress to `istiod` on TCP `15014` (Control plane monitoring).
+  - Allow ingress to `istio-ingressgateway` on TCP `15008` (HBONE mTLS tunnel port, Ambient mode).
+  - Allow ingress to `istio-ingressgateway` on TCP `15020` (Merged Prometheus metrics port).
+  - Allow ingress to `istio-ingressgateway` on TCP `15021` (Health checks).
+  - Allow ingress to `istio-ingressgateway` on TCP `15090` (Envoy Prometheus telemetry).

 To ensure that the policies are enforced as soon as the user enables the setting, the Istio module's components must be restarted (rollout restart) to terminate already established TCP connections.

+To increase visibility and user awareness of the applied NetworkPolicies, the applied resources should be labeled with `kyma-project.io/module: istio` and `kyma-project.io/managed-by: kyma` to indicate that they are managed by the Istio module and should not be modified by users.

 ## Consequences